ndilhaz/Analysis-Intervention-Step-Function/README.md

 # Analysis-Intervention-Step-Function
-This is my final project in university.
-In this repository, we talk about how can we predict the time series data while in the data there is an intervention that effects on several time spans.
+This repository presents the culmination of my university studies – a final project focused on predicting time series data with interventions.
+Leveraging BBRI Stock's price data, heavily impacted by the COVID-19 pandemic, the project aims to forecast future trends.
+The dataset spans from 2017 to 2021, capturing the pre-pandemic and pandemic periods.
+Utilizing Intervention Analysis with a Step Function in R Studio, the model extrapolates into 2022.

-I'm using BBRI Stock's price data that was affected by the COVID-19 pandemic.
-The data timeline is starting in 2017 and ending in 2021.
-When the covid came in 2020 it is already effected the data by pandemic.
+The findings highlight the repercussions of the COVID-19 pandemic on BBRI Stock's performance, and the predictions suggest a rebound in 2021, with a return to normalcy expected in 2022.
+This work contributes to the understanding of time series data in the presence of interventions, offering insights into the dynamics of financial markets during significant events.

-So I predicted the data in 2022 by the data time series from 2017 2021.
-The prediction that we got is the data is about to rebound in 2021 and will be normally again in 2022.
+The dataset's origins, key features, and the methodology employed in the predictions are detailed within the repository.
+This project provides valuable insights for researchers, students, and practitioners interested in time series analysis and financial forecasting.
+Additionally, by exploring the impact of external factors, such as the pandemic, on stock prices, the project sheds light on the challenges and opportunities for predictive modeling in dynamic and unpredictable environments.